Exiv2/exiv2/trunk/contrib/buildserver/dailyReadMe.txt

 $ cygwin/bin/exiv2

 To compile and link your own code:
-  Caution: the cygwin build is a 32 bit build
+  Caution: This is a 64 bit build
-           and should be used by cygwin/32
-           An error such as "incorrect architecture" is a symptom of using cygwin/64
+           An error such as "incorrect architecture" is a symptom of using cygwin32
 $ cd dist
 $ cp -R cygwin/* /usr/local
 $ g++ -L/usr/local/lib -lexiv2 samples/exifprint.cpp -o exifprint